Stay up to date

 Step # 2: Determine the targeted application:

 Once you determine the network, step ahead with selecting the application and services which security controls you want to assess.
-For this, list down all the services, web servers, web application, databases, technologies, devices, web-app servers, third-party components and other related things connected or used in building the organisation’s network, infrastructure and application.
+For this, list down all the services, web servers, web applications, databases, technologies, devices, web-app servers, third-party components and other related things connected or used in building the organisation’s network, infrastructure and application.

 Step # 3: Choose relevant security testing